weiluntsai0116/dashboard.github.io/README.md

             - update signal info in db
         4. Delete:
             - delete dashcode and signal in db
+    - Dashboard receives a GitHub link containing the HTML file.
+    - The uploading procedure renames the HTML file, uploads it to our GitHub, and returns the new link to Dashboard
 ---
 Notes:
 1. Issues when deploying the dashboard on Elastic Beanstalk: